-Rugged, reliable and safe, this improved genuine Ruger factory trigger meets or exceeds industry standards for drop testing, comes in a completely self-contained module and is easy to install.
+Rugged, reliable and safe, this improved genuine Ruger factory trigger meets or exceeds industry standards for drop testing and comes in a completely self-contained module..

-For those who are continually tinkering with their 10/22, it is rare to not have the receiver pins drop out.
+For those who are continually tinkering with their 10/22, it’s rare to not have the receiver pins drop out.
 Sometimes you find them, sometimes you don’t.